jatinraju/hospitalmanagement/README.md

 - Postman

 ## How to Use:
-- Import the project in eclipse or sts.
+- Import the project in eclipse or sts(spring tool suit).
 - update your project using alt+f5 key.
 - you have to set your own root credentials for MySQL database connectivity in application.properties file under src/main/resource folder).